TonyFierce/Melee-Combat-Extended-Resources/Guides/weapon-prefab-configuration.md

 This prefab already includes all the components required for the melee weapon to work:
 ![Blender Model Orientation](../Guide%20Images/Melee%20Weapon%20Stats.jpg)
+You can duplicate it or inherit from it, depending on your own needs

 ## 3. Changing the mesh
 Select MeshObject component in the prefab's hierarchy